top of page

 Do pants feel like adult diapers?

-Modern continence pants are slim and comfortable—not like old-style diapers.
+Modern continence pants are slim and comfortable—like normal underwear, not like old-style diapers.

 Which is more environmentally friendly?

-Pads use less material, but both have disposable and washable options.
+Pads use less material, but both options have disposable and washable varieties.

 How do I know if I need to upgrade from pads to pants?